 We are delighted to be launching TRAILS Teaching Responsible AI Literacy in Schools, our dedicated website to showcase our work bringing AI literacy into the Scottish schools.

-On Friday 23 May, we hosted a launch event in the Edinburgh Futures Institute.
-Our team presented these resources and the research behind them to an audience of 19 in-person and 27 online attendants, including 27 teachers from local authorities across Scotland.
+On Friday 23rd May, Tuesday 3rd June, and Thursday 5th June, we hosted launch events at the Edinburgh Futures Institute and online.
+Our team presented these resources and the research behind them to an audience of 19 in-person and 87 online attendees, including teachers from local authorities across Scotland, the UK and abroad.
 The launch included presentations from the Data Education in Schools team leader Professor Judy Robertson and Professor Jen Ross (Centre for Research in Digital Education, University of Edinburgh).

 Visit TRAILS.scot – Teaching Responsible AI Literacy in Schools and download our handbook and resources now!

-Discover introductory lessons for Secondary learners on AI literacy.
+Introductory lessons for Secondary learners on AI literacy.
 Pick-up-and-teach cross-curricular lessons about AI tools, how they work, and if they’re fair and ethical.
-Get a free set of interactive ‘unplugged’ activities requiring no technical knowledge to use in class.
-Play a board game with your learners exploring the sustainability issues with AI systems.
+A free set of interactive ‘unplugged’ activities requiring no technical knowledge to use in class.
+A board game for teachers and learners exploring the sustainability issues with AI systems.

-Subject-specific lessons created by our ‘Teachers in Residence’.
-Explore how to teach with AI tools in RMPS, Music, Computing Science, Social Studies, and how to use AI to support learners with Additional Support Needs, all written by experienced teachers from across Scotland.
+Subject-specific lessons created by our ‘Teachers in Residence’, exploring how to teach with AI tools in RMPS, Music, Computing Science, Social Studies, and how to use AI to support learners with Additional Support Needs, all written by experienced teachers from across Scotland.

-Find out about our draft AI curriculum framework for Scotland and get a free copy of our new “Teach AI” handbook for Broad General Education in upper Primary and Secondary school settings, developed by researchers at the University of Edinburgh with support from Education Scotland, the SQA and Scottish Government.
+Our draft AI curriculum framework for Scotland and free copies of our new “Teach AI” handbook for Broad General Education in upper Primary and Secondary school settings.

 Posted on: